 + Elizabeth Hilleary (1780-1857), m.1796

 William was a small farmer.
 Censuses 1800-1820 show he never owned more than three slaves and, oddly, all were children under 14.
 His estate inventory included Othey, age 5, and Marier, age 7.
 During the war, William & Elizabeth’s son Haswell was confined in the Old Capitol Prison for plotting against the Federal government.
 Tradition says he escaped hanging through the efforts of his daughters–Jane, who pleaded before the court, and Mary Caroline, who secured an interview with the Secretary of State.
 He was imprisoned at Ft.
 Delaware until pardoned in 1865.
-Alfred Magruder, another of William & Elizabeth’s sons, was murdered in 1840 by his uncle, Clement T. Hilleary.
+Im 1840, another of William and Elizabeth’s sons, Alfred Magruder, was murdered by Elizabeth’s cousin, Clement T. Hilleary.

 - Prince George’s County, Register of Wills, Wills, Liber TT 1, p.
 40, Will of Haswell Magruder (1811); digital images FamilySearch.org (https://www.familysearch.org/ark:/61903/3:1:33SQ-GT1L-2HV?i=25&wc=SNYC-92W%3A146535401%2C147204001&cc=1803986